The world is not as big as it seems when paths cross through DLIELC

 |0

-This work, The world is not as big as it seems when paths cross through DLIELC [Image 3 of 3], by Agnes Koterba, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The world is not as big as it seems when paths cross through DLIELC, by Agnes Koterba, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-The world is not as big as it seems when paths cross through DLIELC